codcube/webize/README.md

 # WHO

-someone on the internet. ix on EFNet and Rizon IRC. /msg me if you've sent an email or filed an issue so i know to check it. i am available for hire unless that involves NDAs, closed-source, or user ad-delivery/analytics/telemetry. pronouns he/him/they
+someone on the 'net. ix on EFNet and Rizon IRC. msg me if you've sent an email or filed an issue so i know to check it. i am available for hire unless that involves NDAs, closed-source, or user ad-delivery/analytics/telemetry. pronouns he/him/they